Growing Peperomias: How to Care for Radiator Plants

 Fungus Gnats

-You likely have fungus gnats, which are tiny gnats from the order Diptera.
+Have you noticed tiny black flies scurrying across the soil of your houseplants?
+These are likely to be fungus gnats, which are tiny gnats from the order Diptera.

 Fungus gnats thrive in wet soil and feed on decaying plant matter, so take care not to overwater and you will greatly reduce the chances that this will become a problem in your indoor garden.

 If you’re careful not to overwater and these little pests are still a problem, buy yourself some yellow sticky traps.
-I like these by Dwcom because they come in fun shapes.

 Find more tips on combating a fungus gnat infestation here.